tylermarshal/ruby-submissions/1801-b/1module/http/Jimmy_Nelson.md

 Expectations:

-- [ ] Application meets all requirements (extension not req'd)
+- [X] Application meets all requirements (extension not req'd)

-* 4: Above expectations
 * 3: Meets expectations
-* 2: Below expectations
-* 1: Well-below expectations

 ### 5. Version Control

-- [ ] Developer commits at a pace of at least 1 commit per hour
+- [X] Developer commits at a pace of at least 1 commit per hour
-- [ ] Developer implements branching and PRs
+- [X] Developer implements branching and PRs
-- [ ] The final submitted version is merged into master
+- [X] The final submitted version is merged into master

-* 4: Above expectations
 * 3: Meets expectations
-* 2: Below expectations
-* 1: Well-below expectations